 - Sprained tendons, ligaments, and muscles

-- Fractured bones, usually hands, wrists and arms
+- Fractured bones, usually hands, wrists, arms, and hips

 - Whiplash, neck and back injuries